 Lawyer Allison Maxim: Providing Experienced, Effective Family Law Representation

 When family disputes rise to the level where legal intervention is necessary, it is important to hire an experienced, knowledgeable divorce attorney to protect your interests and your family.

-Attorney Allison Maxim has both the legal and practical knowledge and understanding of family law.
+Attorney Allison Maxim has both legal and practical knowledge and understanding of family law.
 In addition to being a lawyer, Ms. Maxim also holds a master’s degree in clinical psychology.
 This experience is important to the way we build legal strategies.
 We consider the impact interpersonal relationships and family structure have on the entire family unit.
-Based off this information, we build legal solutions that not only resolve our clients’ legal issues, but also provide the framework for a healthier, happier future.
+Based on this information, we build legal solutions that not only resolve our client’s legal issues but also provide the framework for a healthier, happier future.

 At family law attorney St.paul MN – Maxim Smith, we care about our clients and their families.
 Together, we will resolve your family law dispute, preserve your parental rights and protect the best interests of your children.

 Divorce and Family Law

 - How are assets and liabilities divided in a divorce?

 - How does our debt get divided in the property settlement?